Saadmadni84/Swasth-AI/README.md

 ## 👤 Author

-For any questions or issues, please open an issue on GitHub: [@Siddharth Mishra](https://github.com/Sid3503)
+For any questions or issues, please open an issue on GitHub: [@Saadmadni84](https://github.com/Saadmadni84)

 ---